3cqs-coder/SymBot/docs/README.md

 - **app.json**

-	- `password` is the password used to login to the SymBot web portal.
+	- `password` is the password used to login to the SymBot web interface.
 The default password is "admin".

 	- `api_key` is a UUID v4 value that is randomly generated the first time SymBot starts.
 It is used to make API calls to SymBot.
 This can be set to most any string value you choose.